Alexander Lawrence (politician)

-Alexander Lawrence (ca 1847 – August 4, 1899) was a Scottish-born farmer and political figure in Manitoba.
+Alexander Lawrence (c.
+1847 – August 4, 1899) was a Scottish-born farmer and political figure in Manitoba.
 He represented Morden from 1888 to 1892 in the Legislative Assembly of Manitoba as a Liberal.

 He was born in Kinross-shire, the son of John Lawrence, and was educated in Scotland and England.
 In 1880, Lawrence married Margaret Bond.
 He died in Gretna, Manitoba at the age of 52.